Direct cremation in Australia: costs, inclusions and providers

 Most deaths occur outside business hours.
 Direct cremation packages typically include transfer during business hours only.
 An after-hours transfer adds $165 to $670 depending on the provider.

-Some providers (Tony Hollands Funerals) include after-hours transfers at no extra cost.
+At the time of our research (June 2026), some providers (such as Tony Hollands Funerals) advertised after-hours transfers at no extra cost.
 Others charge it as a separate line item.
-Ask about this upfront, because it is one of the most common unexpected charges on a direct cremation invoice.
+Inclusions vary, so it is worth confirming this in the quote, because it is one of the more common unexpected charges on a direct cremation invoice.

 What happens to the ashes